SciMed/style-guide/README.md

   * [Reference](https://stackoverflow.com/questions/11419536/postgresql-truncation-speed/11423886#11423886)
 * Use FactoryBot >= 4.8 for the config option `FactoryBot.use_parent_strategy` to ensure that associated data is not accidentally created

+# Language and Punctuation

+* Avoid using exclamation points in client-facing messages unless needed.
+* Prefer using `&mdash;` over `--`.
+* Prefer usage of the Oxford comma.
+* Check for typos in client-facing messages.
+Consider using a spellchecker in your primary text editor.
+* Within a project, please be consistent with button text (e.g. all buttons to persist changes should say "Save" rather than some that say "Edit" and some that say "Save").
+* Use "Log In" as a verb and "Login" as a noun/adjective.

 # Miscellaneous